KxSystems/docs/docs/ml/automl/params.md

 In each case by default the cross validation procedure being implemented is a 5 fold shuffled cross validation.
 This can be augmented by a user for different use cases for example more time series specific cross validations.

-The input for this parameter is a mixed list containing the cross validation function name as a symbol and the number of cross validation folds to split the data into.
+The input for this parameter is a mixed list containing the cross validation function name as a symbol and the number of cross validation folds to split the data into or percentage of data within the validation set.

 For simplicity of implementation a user should where possible, should use the functions within the `.ml.xv` namespace for this task.